drugstrore/HANDSIGN/README.md

 We can interpret our hand-sign as a number by passing our hand into the mediapipe model, extracting the normalized coordinate of our hand from the mediapipe model, and then passing the coordinate to our trained model, the model will predict the class (number 0–9) based on the input coordinate we pass on.
 # HARDWARE
--Raspberry pi 4 model B
+- Raspberry pi 4 model B

--Coral edge TPU
+- Coral edge TPU

--Webcam camera
+- Webcam camera

--Relay control (5V to 12V)
+- Relay control (5V to 12V)

--Power supply (12 V)
+- Power supply (12 V)

--Solenoid lock (12 V)
+- Solenoid lock (12 V)

 # TESTING SYSTEM
 After finish build hardware, upload all code and model in the raspberry pi 4 model B. We test our system with true password and wrong password by using the steps below.